 Also, some of the advice Social Security Administration (SSA) employees provide to the public is wrong.
 These SSA employees probably do not set out to give you bad information about SSDI, but it does happen.
 Here is a motto that will serve you well: "Trust, but verify."

-I have seen it a few times and have been asked about it a bunch.
+I have seen it a few times and have been asked about it often.
 The question usually goes something like this: "My doctor said I am disabled, but I was denied disability benefits.
 How is that possible?"
-A doctor's opinion that you are disabled can be extremely helpful in obtaining Social Security disability benefits.
-But such an opinion needs to be supported by medical evidence and/or other evidence.
+A doctor's opinion that you are disabled can be extremely helpful in obtaining Social Security disability benefits, but such an opinion needs to be supported by medical evidence and/or other evidence.
 How much value is there to you if your child comes home and says that he is passing all of his classes, but does not show you a test or progress report?
-I guess it depends on your child, but you know your child.
 The claims adjusters who work for Social Security do not know you or your doctor, nor will they ever meet you.
-They need to see evidence for statements like "You are disabled."
+They need to see evidence for statements like "This patient is disabled."
 Learn about how your doctor should submit information to the SSA.

 This rule causes a lot of confusion.
 Waiting to apply may cost you significant benefits, because the SSA is only allowed to pay you for up to one year prior to your application date for SSDI or, for SSI, the month after your application date.
 If you believe your medical condition may prevent you from working for one year, you should let Social Security know you'll be filing (this will get you a protective filing date) or call a Social Security disability attorney to help you get your application started right away.